Net::Whois - WHOIS parser checks domain data and determines if a domain is registered

 |---|---|---|

-| Recursive query | ☐ | Allows obtaining an extended WHOIS version |
+| Recursive query | ☐ | Allows obtaining an extended version of WHOIS |

-| WHOIS server | Allows specifying a custom WHOIS server | |
+| WHOIS server | Allows specifying your own WHOIS server | |

 | Checking by DNS | ☑ | Allows checking if a domain is registered based on the existence of an IP for the domain |

-| Checking domains by DNS record | ☑ | IP check: if status ALLOCATED is found, the domain is identified as registered; if the option is disabled, no IP check occurs at all |
+| Checking domains by DNS record | ☑ | IP check: if it finds status ALLOCATED, it defines the domain as registered; if the option is disabled, no IP check occurs at all |

-| Force DNS check for not found domains | ☑ | Forced check if the domain was identified as not registered |
+| Force DNS check for not found domains | ☑ | Forced check if the domain was determined as not registered |